-One- or two-burner portable induction cooktops can be plugged into a regular 110 volt wall outlet.
-A full size four or five burner stovetop with power boost for fastest boil requires a dedicated grounded 240 volt outlet with a 40- or 50-amp breaker.
+One or two element portable induction cooktops can be plugged into a regular 120 volt wall outlet.
+A full size four or five element cooktop with power boost for fastest boil requires a dedicated grounded 240 volt outlet with a 40- or 50-amp breaker.
 Check with a licensed electrician to ensure your wiring is ready to handle the load.